Two Steps to Overcoming Fear

 Money problems motivated me to face the reality of having felonies.
 I applied to a Fortune 15 company.
 I put the details of what had happened in my application where it asked, “Were you ever arrested?”

 During phone interviews, I shared everything.
-I told them about my problem with OxyContin and other substances; I told them my whole recovery story.
-Probably too much.
+I told them about my problem past issue with OxyContin and other substances; I told them my whole recovery story.
+Probably way too much.
 But the fact of the matter is that I had been in living in recovery for eight years at this point, doing the next right thing.
 I had nothing to hide and nothing to lose.
 And I wanted nothing coming back to bite me if they did hire me.

 2 Steps to Overcoming Fear in Recovery